Who is Eligible for Zakat

 Critical principle: Eight Quranic categories are exclusive and definitive

-Understanding who is eligible for Zakat begins with recognizing that Allah Himself specified exactly eight categories of recipients in Quran 9:60.
-This verse is not general guidance but precise divine legislation establishing exclusive eligibility.
-The verse states: "Zakat expenditures are only for the poor and for the needy and for those employed to collect Zakat and for bringing hearts together for Islam and for freeing captives or slaves and for those in debt and for the cause of Allah and for the stranded traveler, an obligation imposed by Allah.
+Allah did not leave Zakat distribution to personal judgment.
+Quran 9:60 names eight categories explicitly, and the verse opens with the Arabic word "innama" which means "only" or "exclusively."
+That word does a lot of work.
+It signals that what follows is a closed list, not a starting point for improvisation.
+The verse reads: "Zakat expenditures are only for the poor and for the needy and for those employed to collect Zakat and for bringing hearts together for Islam and for freeing captives or slaves and for those in debt and for the cause of Allah and for the stranded traveler, an obligation imposed by Allah.
 And Allah is Knowing and Wise."

 Quranic specification